ftrader/bitcoinfork-collaborative-spec/design.md

 the SegWit soft-fork in the same way that Core provides this information.

+####5.1.10 Increased EB/MGS after fork (MVHF-BU-DES-TRIG-11)

+When the fork activates, minimum values of 2,000,000 bytes (2MB) will take effect for the Excessive Blocksize (EB) and Mining Generation Size (MGS) parameters which govern the maximal size of immediately accepted and generated blocks respectively.

+If user configuration values exceed these 2MB minima, they are used instead.

+Should the fork deactivate, the previous EB/MGS settings shall be re-instituted.

 ###5.2 Network Separation (NSEP)

 To be completed: network separation actions